 The service provider industry is highly competitive.
 Those that don’t deal with spam effectively, are quickly identified by consumers.
 Sites like spamhaus.org are dedicated to exposing spam-friendly service providers.
 If a major corporation falls victim to a vicious phishing attack, their first reaction is to blame the service provider, as hackers are generally elusive and difficult to trace.
 As a result, there are numerous court cases currently taking place where service providers are being sued for being the spam or phishing conduit.

 However, service providers that only focus on spam and do not pay careful attention to other abuse threats can open themselves to further reputational damage and litigation.
-This can include failing to implement and enforce abuse policies or terminate repeat offenders, ranging from copyright infringement to child exploitation offences.
+This can include failing to implement and enforce abuse policies or terminate repeat offenders, ranging from copyright infringement to child exploitation offenses.

 The Cost Of Time